enzofrancescaHM/RoomXRNative/readme.md

 NOTES
 =====
-A normal external USB Camera works as is with no usb external libraries, i.e. the one on the helmet is working properly
+A normal external USB Camera works as is with no usb external libraries, i.e. the one on the helmet is working properly So, to use a normal USB UVC Compatible camera it is enough to click change camera in order to switch to the external one